FOSSEE/fossee-scilab-octave-toolbox/README.md

 3. `exec loader.sce`
 4. `help octave_fun` (then execute the examples appearing on the help page to test the toolbox)

+## Building the source
-## In case if executing the builder and loader files in scilab throw an error regarding .so files, you probably need to build the toolbox from source.
+In case if executing the builder and loader files in scilab throw an error regarding .so files, you probably need to build the toolbox from source.
 Do the following on the linux terminal
 1. Download the fossee-scilab-octave-toolbox source from [`atoms.scilab.org`](https://atoms.scilab.org)
 2. Close scilab, if running
 3. `cd <path to fossee-scilab-octave-toolbox/src/ directory>`